 Colorectal Cancer clinical trials at UCSD

-42 in progress, 20 open to eligible people
+39 in progress, 24 open to eligible people

-• Bispecific Antibody MCLA-158 in Patients With Advanced Solid Tumors
+Bispecific Antibody MCLA-158 in Patients With Advanced Solid Tumors

 open to eligible people ages 18 years and up

-This is a Phase 1/2 open-label, multi-center, multi-national study with an initial dose escalation part to determine the RP2D of MCLA-158 single agent in patients with mCRC.
+This is a Phase 1/2 open-label, multi-center, multi-national study with an initial dose escalation part to determine the recommended Phase II dose (RP2D) of MCLA-158 single agent in patients with mCRC.
 The dose escalation part has been completed and the RP2D will be further evaluated in an expansion part of the study.
-Cohorts of selected solid tumor indications for which there is evidence of EGFR dependency and potential sensitivity to EGFR inhibition will be evaluated including head and neck cancer.
+Cohorts of selected solid tumor indications for which there is evidence of EGFR dependency and potential sensitivity to EGFR inhibition will be evaluated including head and neck cancer and metastatic colorectal cancer (mCRC).
 The study will further assess the safety, tolerability, PK, PD, immunogenicity, and anti-tumor activity of MCLA-158.

 La Jolla, California and other locations

-• DSP107 Alone and in Combination With Atezolizumab for Patients With Advanced Solid Tumors
+DSP107 Alone and in Combination with Atezolizumab for Patients with Advanced Solid Tumors

 open to eligible people ages 18 years and up